michaelskyba/kvrg-avg/README.md

 kvrg-avg has not been tested on any other Operating Systems, such as BSD or MacOS, although it should at least function with a few tweaks.
 The installation commands I wrote earlier will definitely fail on Windows.
-If you're using Windows, you're on your own (although I highly doubt that a Windows user would be interested in something like this).
+If you're using Windows, you're on your own.